 My adventure memoir, When Everything Beyond the Walls Is Wild: Being a Woman Outdoors in America, came out in 2019.
 I enjoy visiting classes to talk about gender, outdoor recreation, and wildness/wilderness, as well as giving readings.
 I've presented at several schools including Appalachian State University, Warren Wilson College, Corning Community College, Mansfield University, and Western Carolina University (before the pandemic caused events to be canceled).
 The book has been used in a variety of college classes, and I'm happy to do free virtual visits to any classes for which it is assigned, such as I did at UC Davis.

 Ever since receiving my MFA from the University of California, Irvine, I've been publishing poetry.
 In 2015 I was co-winner of the Helen Kay Chapbook Poetry Prize, and Young at the Time of Letting Go was published by Evening Street Press.
 My focus has turned to ecojustice poetry and poems that consider the challenges of raising children in a time of climate change.
+It was thrill to have a poem in Poetry magazine in Jan.
+2016, and I'm proud to be included in the anthologies Ghost Fishing: An Eco-justice Poetry Anthology, Attached to the Living World: A New Ecopoetry Anthology, and Keystone Poetry: Contemporary Poets on Pennsylvania.

 How did I end up specializing in the ecotone where gender and the outdoors overlap?
 While studying literature and environment at the University of Nevada, Reno, I researched and wrote about wilderness, gender and outdoor spaces, and teaching sense of place.
 And before that, I was a founding member of the Outdoor Academy of the Southern Appalachians, a residential school for tenth graders, where I taught Literature of the Land, as well as Environmental Seminar.
 The program is still going strong and is a brilliant example of interdisciplinary experiential education.
 The three years I taught (and learned) there shaped me more than any other experience as an adult, until parenting.